harness/developer-hub/tutorials/cloud-costs/AutoStopping/rds-autostopping.md

 ---
-sidebar_position: 2
+sidebar_position: 1
+hide_table_of_contents: true
+title: AutoStopping RDS with Proxy
 description: This guide walks you through the steps to reduce RDS costs by using AutoStopping rules.
 ---

-# Cut down RDS costs with Harness AutoStopping Proxy
+# Reducing RDS Costs made easy with Harness AutoStopping Proxy

 AWS RDS, or Amazon Relational Database Service, is a fully managed database service provided by Amazon Web Services (AWS).
 It simplifies the process of setting up, operating, and scaling a relational database in the cloud.